dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/blobstorage.md

 #### Response

 The response body contains the value stored in the blob object.
+If enabled, the user defined metadata will be returned as HTTP headers in the form:

+`Metadata.key1: value1`
+`Metadata.key2: value2`

 ### Delete blob